NSAAC Business Meeting August 01, 2025

 Membership Director – John Gall:

-John reported there are currently 119 Members, with five new members joining since the last meeting.
-Of the 119, 9 are Honorary Members.
+John reported there are currently 123 Members, with three new members joining since the last meeting.
+Of the 123, 9 are Honorary Members.

 Collins Observatory at Salem State – Dennis Gudzevich: